ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 * adjust the frequency steps used in scanning
 * adjust the display illumination time
 * adjust the transmission timer
-* set the scan mode
+* attach the belt clip
-* change the display background color
+* remove the battery
-* set the power-on message (PONMGS)
+* attach the battery
-* enable or disable the ability to transmit on a channel-by-channel basis
 * attach/remove the antenna
 * switch the feedback voice between Chinese and English
 * reset the device to factory settings
 * quickly navigate to menu settings
+* change the display background color
+* switch operating modes
+* switch between display frequencies
+* activate the flashlight
+* attach/remove the antenna

 ### Cognitive Objectives

 * what are some accessories that I should consider buying?
+* which display colors are available?

+### Affective Objectives

+## Terminal Objective \#2

+Given a Baofeng UV-5R HT, communicate using the Baofeng UV-5R over the amateur radio bands open to a USA FCC Technician's License holder and above in the simplex mode

+### Psychomotor Objectives

+* perform simplex communication
+* manually enter a frequency
+* manually set the transmitting power
+* transmit
+* switch between frequency bands

+### Cognitive Objectives

 * what are the FCC licensing requirements to transmit on this device?
 * what is the Band Plan?
 * what classifications of radio frequency spectrum can this radio use?
 * what are the different operating modes on this radio?
 * what is VFO?
-* what display colors are available?
 * which transmitting powers are available?
 * what are the requirements for stating license callsigns?
 * what is the proper method of conducting a radio test?

 ### Affective Objectives

-## Terminal Objective \#2
+## Terminal Objective \#3

 Given a Baofeng UV-5R HT and a list of repeater settings, program repeater settings in the Baofeng UV-5R manually.

 ### Psychomotor Objectives

 * manually enter a frequency

 ### Cognitive Objectives